SSSD/sssd.io/src/docs/ad/ad-introduction.rst

   If you want to avoid enrolling to the Active Directory domain explicitly, you may also use the ``ldap`` provider (:doc:`ad-ldap-provider`).
-This requires deeper understanding of SSSD configuration and does not provide all the features and benefits of the ``ad`` provider therefore it is not generally recommended.
+This requires deeper understanding of SSSD configuration and does not provide all the features and benefits of the ``ad`` provider, therefore it is not generally recommended.

 Integrating Active Directory through FreeIPA